Metaphors as Vehicles for Realisation

 Once Upon an Awakening

-Sign up for updates, news, reflections and poems as well as occasional book or article recommendations from the edges of philosophy, mysticism, and consciousness.
+Sign up for updates, news, reflections, and poems, as well as occasional book or article recommendations from the edges of philosophy, mysticism, and consciousness.
+After signing up, you’ll receive a welcome email — please click the link to confirm your subscription (and check your spam folder if you don’t see it).

 The heart of the Diamond